 - Chandler Brook Paddling Route at Maine Trail Finder

-- Poland Range Road to Elmwood Road.
-This section of Chandler Brook can be paddled only during spring high water or after heavy rain, with some level of paddling skills and willingness to get wet and muddy.
-To determine water levels, stop on Lawrence Road in Northn Pownal and take a look at the river as it runs parallel to the road.
+- Poland Range Road (Pownal) to Elmwood Road (Pownal).
+This three mile section of Chandler Brook can be paddled only during spring high water or after heavy rain, with some level of paddling skills and willingness to get wet and muddy.
+To determine water levels, stop on Lawrence Road in North Pownal and take a look at the river as it runs parallel to the road.
 If the water is high enough to run those rapids, the water is high enough to run the entire brook.
 The most fun rapids are just downriver from the Bradbury Corridor trail bridge crossing the stream below Pownal’s Sweetser Road.
 Expect some strainers (downed trees) which will require that you pull your canoe up muddy banks, portage for a stretch, and the lower your canoe and yourself down muddy banks.
 Bridges at Poland Range Road, Lawrence Road, and Elmwood Road have ample access and safe shoulders, allowing paddlers to adjust trip length.
-Please respect any private property postings at bridges; all bridges have enough public access if you hug the bridge abutments tightly respecting private property signs.
+Please respect any private property postings at bridges; all bridges including Pownal Sweetser Road have enough public access if you hug the bridge abutments tightly respecting private property signs.

-- Not Recommended – Elmwood Road to East Branch Chandler Brook.
+- Not Recommended – Elmwood Road to Chadsey Road; Milliken Road downstream.
 This section is not recommend for most paddlers.
-In 2017, significant major strainers (downed trees) make it very frustrating to paddle the brook between Elmwood Road and Chadsey Road or from Milliken Road to the junction with the East Branch.
+In 2017, significant major strainers (downed trees) made it very frustrating to paddle the brook between Elmwood Road and Chadsey Road or from Milliken Road downstream to the confluence with the East Branch.
 The trip from Chadsey Road to Milliken Road is sweet and typically passable, and includes a delightful small ledge drop, but this is a very short trip.

-- East Branch Chandler Brook to Royal River.
+- East Branch to Royal River (reverse direction, North Yarmouth).
 The lower-most reaches of Chandler Brook can usually be paddled upstream and back by starting and ending at the hand carry boat launch at Old Town House Park on the Royal River at Route 9.
 In the middle of this segment, the North Road bridge creates a short rapid that can be waded upstream at most water levels or paddled upstream at higher levels.
-Strainers above the junction with the East Branch Chandler Brook block upstream travel prior to reaching Milliken Road.
+Strainers above the confluence with the East Branch block upstream travel prior to reaching Milliken Road.

 Runaround Pond is always an exceptional paddling experience.
 Paddlers may begin and end at the Runaround Pond Recreation Area’s hand-carry boat launch.
 Soon after leaving the boat launch the winding pond creates a near-wilderness experience with miles of undeveloped forested shoreline.
 Fish and wildlife include beavers, otters, eagles, osprey, kingfishers, herons, frogs, turtles, bass and pickerel.